lpg-tech/HL7-V2/README.md

 [Modification Proposals](https://github.com/lpg-tech/HL7-V2/issues/1)

-Note: There will be a Video Conference to discuss the modification proposals:
+**Note:** There will be a Video Conference to discuss the modification proposals:

-May 17 2023 at 14:00, so save the date if you are interested May 17 2023 at 14:00, so save the date if you are interested Invitations for Google Meet Conference will be sent.
+**May 17 2023 at 14:00**, so save the date if you are interested

+Invitations for Google Meet Conference will be sent.

 ## Managment Summary